developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### General UI Configuration - Allow Device User Control of Do Not Disturb Mode

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will be presented with the option to control the state of Do Not Disturb Mode from the Menu presented when the power key is held down on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is presented with the option to control the state of Do Not Disturb Mode from the Menu presented when the power key is held down on a Zebra Android device.